limpyd/redis-limpyd/doc/contrib.rst

 With ExtendedCollectionManager_, you can do this using the `sort` method, but with the new `by_score` named argument, instead of the `by` one used in simple sort.

-The `by_score` argument accepts a string which must be the key of a Redis_ sorted set, or a SortedSetField_ (attached to an instance)
+The `by_score` argument accepts a string which must be the key of a Redis_ sorted set, or a :ref:`SortedSetField` (attached to an instance)

 Say you have a list of friends in a sorted set, with the date you met them as a score.
 And you want to find ones that are in you city, but keep them sorted by the date you met them, ie the score of the sorted set.
 You can do this this way::